MODEL

 “How could this go sideways?”

 If you’re already in crisis, want a spokesperson, or need damage control, this isn’t the right fit.
-I work upstream.
+We work upstream.
 Once the fight is public, the leverage has already shifted.

 How engagements typically start